oxou/oxou.github.io/data/post/remove-metadata-from-flac-files/index.md

-# Removing Metadata From FLAC Files
+# Remove Metadata From FLAC Files

 To remove metadata/comments from FLAC files you must have `flac` installed on your system.